 Since Dr. Paul’s exit from the political arena, there has been very little appetite to audit the Federal Reserve.
 Senator Paul has renewed legislation to comb through its books, but there hasn’t been much discourse and engagement regarding the Fed’s power and influence.
 Outside of Paul’s efforts, the only concern among certain members of Congress is the skin complexion of Fed members, not monetary policy.
 The Eccles Building has a new chief occupant, but interest rates are still manipulated and the printing press rolls on.

 Do you think the Federal Reserve is independent?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com